-- 1. SoilCare, includes interventions such as the construction of erosion control structures, establishment of vegetation for erosion control, construction of contour banks and the clearing and preparation of new crop fields on virgin land; - 2.
-VeldCare, which includes interventions such as the control of bush encroachment and invasive alien plants, firebreak construction and maintenance, veld restoration (e.g. reseeding), fencing of boundaries, fencing to facilitate rotational grazing or to protect erosion sites and cultivated areas and the provision of water points for life stock; and - 3.
-WaterCare related projects include the control of invasive alien plants in wetlands in agricultural areas or along rivers; water harvesting, including the construction and maintenance of water harvesting infrastucure, and the removal of sand and silt from earth dams to restore capacity.
+- 1. SoilCare, includes interventions such as the construction of erosion control structures, establishment of vegetation for erosion control, construction of contour banks and the clearing and preparation of new crop fields on virgin land; - VeldCare, which includes interventions such as the control of bush encroachment and alien invasive plants (AIP), firebreak construction and maintenance, veld restoration (e.g. reseeding), fencing of homestead boundaries, fencing to facilitate rotational grazing or to protect erosion sites and cultivated areas and the provision of water points for life stock; and - 3.
+WaterCare related projects include the control of AIP in wetlands in agricultural areas or along rivers; water harvesting, including the construction and maintenance of water harvesting infrastructure, and the removal of sand and silt from earth dams to restore capacity.